Q: Can I perform in a play or musical theatre production if I am A PVA student but not enrolled in PVA Theatre Arts?

 Q: When do PVA Theatre Arts students take Professional Development in the Arts 35?

-PD 35 is a five credit, self-directed course that does not run during the regular school day.
-Students will experience a combination of teacher-directed assignments and activities combined with student-directed or on-line projects.
-PD 35 sessions usually occur at lunch or after school for theatre arts students, and it involves the creation of a final grade 12 portfolio.
-Students will learn about drama related careers and will attend workshops and meet local artists.
-All course requirements for PD in the Arts 35 will be completed outside the regular timetable.
+All PVA students are required to complete either Leadership in the Arts 35 or Entrepreneurial Artist (Junior Achievement).
+These self-directed courses run outside the regular school day.
+Students will experience a combination of teacher-directed assignments/activities combined with student-directed and/or on-line projects and will learn about drama related careers, attend workshops and meet local artists.
 For PVA Theatre Arts students, this course begins in grade 10 and finishes at the end of grade 12 with a final exit interview and portfolio celebration.

 Q: I am not good at either dancing or singing but I love to act.
 As part of the PVA Theatre Arts program, do I need to participate in vocal and dance instruction?